breizhn/DTLN/README.md

 * The sampling rate of this model is fixed at 16 kHz.
 It will not work smoothly with other sampling rates.
 * The block length of 32 ms and the block shift of 8 ms are also fixed.
 For changing these values, the model must be retrained.
 * The delay created by the model is the block length, so the input-output delay is 32 ms.
+* For real time capability on your system, the execution time must be below the length of the block shift, so below 8 ms.
 * If can not give you support on the hardware side, regarding soundcards, drivers and so on.
 Be aware, a lot of artifacts can come from this side.